adolfoweloy/experiments/votolab/README.md

 It provides an endpoint to send votes to some sort of subject in order to be asynchronously processed.
 Each vote is sent to a standard SQS Queue backed by a simple consumer written from scratch using only AWS SDK and Executor framework from Java concurrency API.

+Simply put it is a producer/consumer example using Amazon SQS

 ## Tecnhologies

 * AWS SQS